What is the free AMAS testing kit?

 Oncolab does not accept any private insurance other than Medicare.
 Patients with Medicare should include a copy of their primary Medicare card and be sure to include the physician's NPI number on the Requisition Form.
 Individual patients must check with their insurance company to determine if it reimburses for the AMAS test.
 It may help to tell the insurance company that Medicare pays Oncolab for the test.
-Receipts can be requested with the necessary CPT and diagnosis codes.
+Receipts can be requested with the necessary ICD-10 and CPT codes.

 I am having trouble shipping the sample, how is the AMAS test serum sample shipped to Oncolab?

 The AMAS requisition form lists the instructions on how to prepare and ship the serum sample to Oncolab.
 Some patients and labs have problems shipping samples for one of multiple reasons.
 We have worked with FedEX and UPS to find the best way to ship samples.

 Place three pounds of dry ice and the sample (serum in plastic Greiner tube and Greiner tube inside the supplied plastic bag) into the styrofoam box.
 Place the styrofoam box into the cardboard box and place paperwork on top, tape the cardboard shipping container closed.
 Place the supplied UN 1845 (Dry Ice) and the UN 3373 (Biological Substance) labels on the outside of the cardboard shipping box.
 Ship the package with either FedEx Priority Overnight or UPS Next Day Air (10:30am next day delivery).

 A FedEx clinical pack is not needed.
 See Pointers on Shipping Clinical Samples which documents how to send a clinical sample.
 If needed, a dry ice label can be found here.

 The patient is responsible for the shipping charges.

 Can regular ice or an ice/cold pack be used to ship the AMAS test serum sample?